Fonterra under fire over milk scare; more product recalls

 DAIRY AUCTION

-At its fortnightly Global Dairy Trade auction, the world's biggest wholesale marketplace for milk powders and dairy products - most of which originate in New Zealand - prices fell for the first time in 6 weeks, while volumes jumped.
+While under pressure at home, Fonterra also faces a key global hurdle later on Tuesday at its fortnightly Global Dairy Trade auction, the world's biggest wholesale marketplace for milk powders, butter, cheese and other dairy products - most of which originate in New Zealand.

-Ahead of the auction, analysts had said the event could help gauge the likely impact of the contamination scare on prices and sentiment towards New Zealand dairy products, which command a premium over rivals.
-In the event, the drop in prices was less than the 5-10 percent some analysts had predicted.
+"It's going to be a test for buyer perception of what impact this issue will have on prices and sentiment towards New Zealand products," said Hayley Moynihan, a dairy industry analyst at Rabobank.

+Other analysts said sluggish demand at the auction could be seen as a sign that customers were less willing to pay premium prices for New Zealand dairy products, which are near their highest levels since the auctions began about five years ago.

 "If Fonterra gets knocked as far as confidence is concerned then the farmer gets knocked, because at the end of the day Fonterra is the farmer," said William Stolte, a farmer in Masterton on New Zealand's North Island.